How I stopped My Child’s Bedwetting in Just one Week

-While our daughter responded almost immediately to the alarm, most children will continue to sleep through it at first.
+While our daughter responded almost immediately to the alarm, some children will continue to sleep through it at first.
 Bedwetting alarms are designed to be loud enough to wake the dead (or exhausted parents), so you can take your child to the bathroom.

 Waking your child and taking them to the restroom when they begin urinating will help to condition their body to wake on their own.
 So even when you are the one getting up and taking them to the potty, the alarm is still working to train your child.

 After a few weeks, your child should begin responding to the alarm on her own.
-Usually, within a couple of months, the child will wake up to go to the restroom without the alarm going off and will wake up dry in the morning.
+Usually, within a couple of months, your child will wake up to go to the restroom without the alarm going off and will wake up dry in the morning.